 Dr David Nayagam

-David Nayagam is a Research Fellow at Melbourne’s Bionics Institute (BI).
+David Nayagam is a Bionics Institute Research Fellow.
 After graduating from Melbourne University with a double degree in electrical engineering and neuroscience, he then completed a PhD in neuroscience and became an expert in electrophysiology of the auditory brainstem, looking specifically at the ventral complex of the lateral lemniscus.
 His work on these previously poorly understood nuclei, supervised by A/Prof Tony Paolini, Dr Janine Clarey, Prof Tony Burkitt and Prof Graeme Clark, uncovered new mechanisms and circuits, including fast inhibitory pathways which may play an important role in sound processing.
 Findings from these studies were published in the Journal of Comparative Neurology and the Journal of Neurophysiology.

 Subsequently, David worked as a research fellow at the Australian Research Council’s Centre of Excellence for Electromaterials Science (ACES), supervised by Prof Graeme Clark and Prof Gordon Wallace, where he established the Eric Bauer laboratory within the BI and performed studies investigating nano-bionics, nano-safety, and hi-fidelity cochlear implants.
 Results from this work were recently accepted into the high ranking Nanotechnology journal Small, including cover artwork (shown below).

-Currently, David works on the ‘Bionic Eye’ project as part of the BI’s involvement in the federally funded Bionic Vision Australia (BVA) consortia.
-As part of the BI’s pre-clinical team, supervised by A/Prof Chris Williams and Prof Rob Shepherd, he is primarily responsible for chronic pre-clinical safety and efficacy studies of the bionic eye electrodes.
+David worked on the ‘Bionic Eye’ project as part of the institute’s involvement in the federally funded Bionic Vision Australia (BVA) consortia (2010-2015).
+As part of our pre-clinical team he was primarily responsible for chronic pre-clinical safety and efficacy studies of the bionic eye electrodes.
 David is also an honorary staff member of the University of Melbourne (Department of Pathology) and collaborates on several projects including stem cell therapies for the restoration of the auditory nerve following deafness, led by Dr Bryony Nayagam (Department of Otolaryngology).

 Research fields of interest